-Our Supplier Sustainability Scorecard captures environmental performance metrics, as well as social responsibility efforts, to better understand the policies and practices of our supply base.
-The Scorecard allows Campbell to benchmark and identify supply chain opportunities, especially where Campbell can directly engage suppliers on sustainability.
+We are currently revamping our Supplier CSR Scorecard to capture environmental performance metrics, as well as social responsibility efforts, to better understand the policies and practices of our supply base.
+The Scorecard will allow Campbell to benchmark and identify supply chain opportunities, especially where Campbell can directly engage suppliers on sustainability.
 We expect that the Scorecard will become a competitive differentiator when reviewing future supplier relationships.
-Our Campbell-certified auditors also conduct onsite audits of our suppliers, based on the standards laid out in our supplier base manual, and we perform third-party audits to maintain high accountability and performance.
+Our Campbell-certified auditors conduct onsite audits of our suppliers, based on the standards laid out in our supplier base manual, and we perform third-party audits to maintain high accountability and performance.
 Follow-up audits and assessments are conducted based on the risk potential of supply interruption.
+We are currently expanding these efforts to include full social responsibility audits of suppliers based on risk.